 The proposed modification is integrated into VTM-5.0 [1] and the results of the proposed implementation are shown in Table 1 below against the HM-16.19 under CTC [2] with the additional configurations “--TransquantBypassEnable=1 --CUTransquantBypassFlagForce=1 --CostMode=lossless”.
 Results of TGM classes are also included.
 For Table 2, the result snows the comparison between HM-16.19 and proposed implementation with enabling BDOF and DMVR.

 Table 1.
-Performance comparison between HM-16.19 and proposed modifications on VTM-5.0 (Disable BDOF and DMVR) (to be updated)
+Performance comparison between HM-16.19 and proposed modifications on VTM-5.0 (Disable BDOF and DMVR)